OPR-Project/OpenPlaceRecognition/README.md

 ### How to load the weights

+You can load the weights from the Hugging Face organization [OPR-Project](https://huggingface.co/OPR-Project).
+This is the recommended way to load the weights, as you can see the license and the README file for each model group.
+Note that models may have different licenses, depending on the dataset they were trained on.

-You can download the weights from the public [Google Drive folder](https://drive.google.com/drive/folders/1uRiMe2-I9b5Tgv8mIJLkdGaHXccp_UFJ?usp=sharing).
+Alternatively, you can download the weights from the public [Google Drive folder](https://drive.google.com/drive/folders/1uRiMe2-I9b5Tgv8mIJLkdGaHXccp_UFJ?usp=sharing).
+But please check the license for each model group on the [OPR-Project](https://huggingface.co/OPR-Project) page before using them.

 <details>
   <summary>Developers only</summary>